secuconnect/secuconnect-js-sdk/README.md

 # secuconnect-js-sdk

-This Code is currently not active maintained.
-If you need some javascript skd for our secuonncet API please just get in contat with us and we will update it based on our needs.
+This SDK is currently not maintained.
+If you need a javascript SDK for the secuonncet API please just get in contat with us and we will update it based on your needs.

 https://secuconnect.com/